AlexCsanyi/auth_template/README.md

 ```

 There is no need to make any changes in the App.js component - the different designs named the same way.
-However a note to make is that at the top level the forms are contained within a [Bootstrap](https://react-bootstrap.netlify.app/) `Container`;
+However a note to make is that at the top level the forms are contained within a [Bootstrap](https://react-bootstrap.netlify.app/) `Container fluid` and the padding is set to 0 using the Bootstrap class `p-0`;

-You can use `<Container fluid />` for width: 100% across all viewport and device sizes.
+You can use `<Container/>` if you do not wish to have 100% width across all viewport and device sizes.

+#### Design V3
+This particular design is different as it implements the login / signup in one template.

+It has the auth with Google implemented - if you decide to use this method don't forget to enable it in your Firebase console.

 4. ### Routes
 In App.js you can see the way routes and private routes are implemented using `react-router-dom`.
 Any pages you do not wish to make publicly available just need to be wrapped in a PrivateRoute component which is already implemented for your convenience (these routes will redirect your website visitors to the login page).